Full interview: Re-posted from Institute of Managers and Leaders

-Colleagues in the workplace.
-Individuals at work often allow those with power and privilege to think that their ideas are better than they actually are in reality, allowing those with power and privilege to save face and as a means to reduce the negative consequences resulting from authentically voicing an opinion.
+Colleagues in the workplace often allow those with power and privilege to think that their ideas are better than they actually are in reality, allowing those with power and privilege to save face as a means to reduce the negative consequences resulting from authentically voicing an accurate opinion.
 However, underneath, perhaps a different truth lays dormant.
 The key for all organisational members, in my opinion, is to get to the truth of collegial opinions.
 Otherwise, we are just kidding ourselves.

 Giving voice to those individuals who are keenly observant but who would normally choose to avoid offering an opinion is a worthy exercise.
 Also, look at what is being omitted from interpersonal interactions, both verbally and behaviourally.
-The key to understanding others is often present in the silences and omissions of interpersonal interactions.
+The key to understanding others is often present in the silences and omissions within interpersonal interactions.

 The self-serving bias is problematic for different reasons.
-Consequently, this may lead to the overvaluation of one’s own opinions; a comforting of the ego.
+Consequently, this may lead to the overvaluation of one’s own opinions, a comforting of the ego per se.
 In this respect, individuals may give themselves undeserving credit for organisational success.
 When the antithesis occurs, perhaps through individual and organisational failures, for that individual, it may feel plausible to lay the blame on others or even outside causes.
 The ego aims to protect itself.
-It is a commonly experienced heuristic and, a highly problematic one.
+It is a commonly experienced heuristic and a highly problematic one.